Osiris-Team/JDBC-Utils/README.md

 Light Java database || WIP

 ### Features
-- Provides methods to simply the creation and updating of tables/columns
+- Provides methods to simplify the creation and updating of tables/columns